jaebak/mc_monitor/README.md

 - #: Line is ignored
 - !: Tag for datasets

-An example can be seen in the HToZGamma folder.
+An example input can be seen in the HToZGamma folder.
-An example output can be seen in [example_website/Run3Summer22NanoAODv12.html](https://htmlpreview.github.io/?https://github.com/jaebak/mc_monitor/blob/master/example_website/Run3Summer22NanoAODv12.html)

 # Commands to run
 ```